ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2-test/markdown/problem-statement.md

 - The first line of the input contains a single integer $T$ denoting the number of test cases.
 The description of $T$ test cases follows.
 - The first line of each test case contains a single integer $N$.
 - Each of the next $N-1$ lines contains two space-separated integers $a$ and $b$ denoting that nodes $a$ and $b$ are connected by an edge.
-- The next line contains a single integer $Q$
+- The next line contains a single integer $Q$.
 - The $i^\text{th}$ of the next $Q$ lines contains the $i^\text{th}$ encrypted choice, $\textit{encryptedChoice}_i$ for $i=1,2,\dots,Q$.

 ### Output